jsiig/mwb-tt/README.md

 ## Vue app
-* Using NO dependencies other than vue itself - taking that VanillaJS and no frameworks requirement seriously - also excluding any external libraries
-* Going to extreme lengths to avoid dependencies - only Vue and build tools
+* Using NO dependencies other than vue itself - taking that VanillaJS and no frameworks requirement seriously - also excluding any external libraries - going to extreme lengths to avoid dependencies
-* (Still includes ionicons + google fonts via cdn - needs to look nice)
+* (Still includes ionicons + google fonts via cdn - want it to look nice)

 ### Vue app question 2
 You can enable it using